About us

 International Cooperation

-The textile industry acts on a global level.
-This is why the Partnership for Sustainable Textiles, as a national initiative, works together with relevant international initiatives and organisations.
-These cooperative efforts aim at achieving more effective results on-site and at minimising duplications of work.
+The textile industry acts on a global level - as a national initiative, the Partnership for Sustainable Textiles therefore works together with the relevant international initiatives and organisations.
+The aim is to achieve greater impact locally, utilise synergies and minimise duplication of work.

 ACT Action, Collaboration,